revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

 ---

-4. List the drawbacks of existing date and time API before Java 8.
+4. List the drawbacks of existing date and time API before the use of Java 8.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)